balusreekanth/click2call/README.md

 - You need a web server to host these files. click2call.html file can be hosted anywhere but click2call.php file should be hosted on asterisk server if you want to use CALLFILES method.

-# Need help ?

-- Write your comments and issues in issues section of this repository .
-Or you can mail at balusreekanthATgmailDOTcom

 3. Configuration Changes